anoukvlug/training-lahore/docs/schedule.md

 **15:30 - 16:00**: Afternoon Tea/Cookies<br>
 **16:00 - 17:30**: Potential and pitfalls of open source models for research in Pakistan.
 Presentation (Fabien Maussion) and open discussion.<br>

-## Day 2 - Sunday 12 March 2023 - Introduction to Python and Jupyter
+## Day 2 - Introduction to Python and Jupyter

+*Sunday 12 March 2023*

 **09:00 - 09:45**: Introduction of the participants<br>
 **09:45 - 10:45**: Brief intro about glacier system modeling (MB, etc, just enough to understand the rest)<br>